OSC/openondemand.org/index.md

 See the [documentation](https://osc.github.io/ood-documentation/master/) for installation directions, app development tutorials, and an overview of the components and applications that make up OnDemand.

+## Run your own live demo

+Using [Vagrant](https://www.vagrantup.com/) you can have a demo OpenOnDemand instance running in minutes.
+Just follow the steps listed in the [ood-images-full](https://github.com/OSC/ood-images-full) README.

 ### Tell us what features you want to be added to OnDemand!